SaadNasir92/PriceIntel-Intelligent-Home-Pricing-and-Market-Analysis/reports/housing-price-prediction-model-nextsteps-and-model-selection.md

 3. **Optimize for larger datasets**
    - Implement batch processing for data loading and model training.
-   - Use memory-efficient data types (e.g., float32 instead of float64) where appropriate.
+   - Use memory-efficient data types (e.g., float32 instead of float64) where appropriate. ✅ Completed
    - Implement feature selection to reduce dimensionality before model training.

-   ## Cross-Validation Implementation
+   ## Cross-Validation Implementation ✅ Completed

    ### Objective
    Implement cross-validation in the main pipeline to ensure more robust model evaluation and support hyperparameter tuning.